2022–23 Sheffield Wednesday F.C. season

-The 2022–23 season is the 155th season in the existence of Sheffield Wednesday and the club's second consecutive season in League One.
-In addition to the league, they will also compete in the 2022–23 FA Cup, the 2022–23 EFL Cup and the 2022–23 EFL Trophy.
+The 2022–23 season was the 155th season in the existence of Sheffield Wednesday and the club's second consecutive season in League One.
+In addition to the league, they also competed in the 2022–23 FA Cup, the 2022–23 EFL Cup and the 2022–23 EFL Trophy.

 Season overview

 June

 On 20 June, the players reported back to pre-season training.

 July

 On 2 July, the club announced that manager Darren Moore would miss the first pre-season friendly against Alfreton Town due to recent knee surgery.